Industry sage George Casey shares his experience and wisdom for confronting the next housing slowdown

 • Performance matters, not just talking about it

-7] Have a bias toward action
+7] Have a bias toward action when preparing for a slowdown

 So many builders and individuals fall victim to inertia, working the same habits, systems, and processes.
 I’ve experienced this myself, occasionally suffering from “analysis paralysis,” and it can be hard to break through to a new plan.
 The admonition to “Don’t just stand there, do something!” always feels good to say, yet it has led to some massive errors in judgment.
 You’ll also hear, “Don’t do something, just stand there!” as a warning to consider very carefully before charging off in a new direction.
 There are mines buried out there, but George challenges you to: